-US history is replete with presidents who have lied us into a war.
-From the Mexican War, the Spanish-American War, World War I, Vietnam, and both Iraq wars, all began with falsehoods and fabrications designed to justify US military attack.
+Many US presidents lie us into a war.
+The Mexican War, the Spanish-American War, World War I, Vietnam, and both Iraq wars, all began with falsehoods and fabrications designed to justify US military attack.

 I realize that Americans are now desperate for a leader they, and the world, can look up to.
 Perhaps they regard the elder Bush as close enough.
 But before we canonize the him as the Father of a kinder, gentler America, let us remind ourselves of the hundreds of thousands of innocent Iraqi victims, not to mention US veterans, who were slaughtered or made ill because of a needless war the elder Bush pushed us into.